 Case Report

-Iatrogenic Pneumothorax During Parathyroid Gland Biopsy; A Case Report
+Iatrogenic Pneumothorax During Parathyroid Gland Biopsy: A Case Report

 Abstract

-Iatrogenic pneumothorax is an important subgroup of traumatic pneumothoraces, which may occur during many invasive procedures including surgeries.
-We present a case of iatrogenic pneumothorax that occurred during parathyroid gland biopsy in this report.
-54-year-old male patient was consulted to our clinics with the complaints of acute onset right-sided chest pain and dyspnea that occurred during parathyroid gland biopsy.
-Patient’s physical examination revealed diminished respiratory sounds on the right hemithorax.
-Pneumothorax on the right hemithorax was found on the posterior-anterior chest x-ray.
-Chest tube thoracostomy was immediately performed through right fifth intercostal space.
-Air drainage stopped on the second post-procedure day, but lung auscultation revealed diminished respiratory sounds on the right apical zone on the fourth post-procedure day.
-Chest x-ray was performed on the same day which revealed lung expansion defect.
-Chest tube was clamped.
-Chest x-ray was repeated 2 hours later, and it did not show any significant difference.
-Chest tube was removed.
+An important subgroup of traumatic pneumothoraces, iatrogenic pneumothorax may occur during a variety of invasive procedures, including surgeries.
+In this report, we present a case of iatrogenic pneumothorax that occurred during parathyroid gland biopsy.
+A 54-year-old male patient arrived at our clinic complaining of acute onset right-sided chest pain and dyspnea that occurred during parathyroid gland biopsy.
+The patient’s physical examination revealed diminished respiratory sounds in the right hemithorax.
+A posterior-anterior chest x-ray revealed a pneumothorax in the right hemithorax.
+Chest tube thoracostomy was immediately performed through the right fifth intercostal space.
+While air drainage ceased on the second post-procedure day, auscultation revealed diminished respiratory sounds in the right apical zone on the fourth post-procedure day.
+Chest x-ray was performed on the same day, revealing lung expansion defect.
+The chest tube was clamped and a chest x-ray was repeated two hours later, which showed no significant difference.
+The chest tube was removed.
 Control physical examination and chest x-ray did not reveal any significant abnormalities and the patient was discharged.
-It should always be kept in mind that peri-thoracic and cervical invasive procedures may cause iatrogenic pneumothorax.
+It should always be kept in mind that perithoracic and cervical invasive procedures may cause iatrogenic pneumothorax.

 Keywords